LeoTurnell-Ritson/gapi/README.md

 GoREST is a simple and lightweight REST API builder for Go.
 Designed to work with Gin and Gorm, it provides a quick way to create RESTful APIs with minimal boilerplate, from your struct definitions.

+The library is designed to add to an existing Gin application without interfering with existing routes or middleware.
+Intentionally not adding an additional abstraction layer warping the routing engine.
+The same applies to how the Gorm database connection is handled.

 ## Features

 - [x] Automatic endpoint generation